See what questions

 A chest X-ray is generally performed to see the size and shape of the heart and can reveal lung congestion and other conditions, such as pneumonia.
 Other tests may include an echocardiogram, which can evaluate the heart valves and determine how much blood the heart is able to pump.

 Other testing may be done to rule-out or diagnose underlying causes of heart failure or other conditions that can mimic heart failure.
 For example, testing generally includes an EKG, which takes a picture of the electrical activity of the heart and can reveal abnormalities in the rhythm of the heart and damage done to the heart due to heart attack and some other forms of heart disease.
 A coronary angiogram may also be performed to look for blocked coronary arteries.

 It is possible that a diagnosis of heart failure can be missed or delayed because the symptoms may develop gradually, be mild and can be similar to symptoms of other conditions.
 For more information about misdiagnosis and diseases and conditions that can mimic heart failure, refer to misdiagnosis of heart failure.

 A diagnosis of heart failure may be overlooked or delayed because in some cases there are no symptoms until the condition becomes severe or because symptoms can develop gradually allowing a person to adapt to them.
 Some symptoms are vague and not specific to heart failure.
 These include weakness, fatigue, confusion, anxiety and dizziness.
-These types of symptoms may be ...more misdiagnosis »
+These types of ...more misdiagnosis »

 The following medical conditions are some of the possible